nubot-nudt/SG-SLAM/README.md

 # Contact us

-Feel free to open an issue for any question or  feature extension requests.
+Feel free to open an issue for any question or  function extension requests.
 We look forward to developing with you!

 # **License**